duderstadt-lab/mars-docs/tutorials/WorkingWithMars/kcpa.md

 permalink: /tutorials/workingwithmars/kcpa/index.html
 ---

+_level: intermediate, duration: 10-15 min_

 In this tutorial a kinetic change point analysis is executed.
 For in-depth information about the algorithms used as well as assumptions the analysis is based on please check the [documentation section](https://duderstadt-lab.github.io/mars-docs/docs/kcp/ChangePointFinder/) as well as the paper by [_F.R.
 Hill et al_](https://doi.org/10.1063/1.5009387)<sup>1</sup>.
-This tutorial starts with a short introduction to kinetic change points and a disucussion about assumptions and continues with a hands-on example using a Molecule Archive.
+This tutorial starts with a short introduction to kinetic change points and a discussion about assumptions and continues with a hands-on example using a Molecule Archive.

 #### Introduction